xcart/xcart-docs/_pages/kb_en/modules/sales_tax/seting_up_sales_tax.md

             ![tax-sales-general-rates.png]({{site.baseurl}}/attachments/ref_aJPK4DHN/tax-sales-general-rates.png)
             For more info, see {% link "Setting up Sales Tax Rates" ref_4oLvbanr %}.

-    *   If you need tax rates to be applied to shipping charges follow the steps described in {% link "Sales Tax on Delivery" ref_69WqytK2 %}.
+    *   If you need tax rates to be applied to shipping charges follow the steps described in {% link "Sales Tax on Shipping Charges" ref_69WqytK2 %}.

 5. Make sure sales tax calculation is enabled in your store.
 This is controlled by the **On**/**Off** button to the right of the **Tax title** field.
 When the sales tax calculation is enabled, the **On/Off** icon on the button is green.
     ![tax-sales-enabled.png]({{site.baseurl}}/attachments/ref_aJPK4DHN/tax-sales-enabled.png)